privacybydesign/irma-frontend-packages/plugins/yivi-dummy/README.md

  * `pairing`             ⸺ Fake everything just working with pairing enabled™️
  * `mobile`              ⸺ Fake everything just working for scanning a QR on mobile™️
  * `timeout`             ⸺ Fake a session time out on the server
- * `cancel`              ⸺ Fake cancellation in the YIVI app (don't have attributes or reject disclosure)
+ * `cancel`              ⸺ Fake cancellation in the Yivi app (don't have attributes or reject disclosure)
  * `connection error`    ⸺ Fake error connecting to the server on the initial session start
  * `browser unsupported` ⸺ Fake an unsupported browser detected